QMP AusEnduro Championship wrap: EV, EM, J2-J4 and JG

 EM

-Rowan Pumpa (Husqvarna) was the clear benchmark in EM, taking victory on both days at QMP.
-Pumpa led Anthony Hanlan (KTM) and Darren Hart (Beta) on Saturday, before repeating the result on Sunday with Hanlan again second and Hart third.
+Rowan Pumpa (Husqvarna) was the clear benchmark, taking victory on both days.
+Pumpa bested Anthony Hanlan (KTM) and Darren Hart (Beta) on Saturday, before the same trifecta on Sunday.

 J2

-Ollie Peach (GasGas) delivered a perfect weekend in J2, taking the win in both rounds.
-Peach led Riley Peacock (KTM) and Koby Munro (Kawasaki) on Saturday, then backed it up on Sunday ahead of Munro and Peacock, with the same three riders controlling the podium across both days.
+Ollie Peach (GASGAS) delivered a perfect weekend, taking the win in both rounds.
+Peach led Riley Peacock (KTM) and Koby Munro (Kawasaki) on Saturday, then backed it up on Sunday ahead of Munro and Peacock.

-Behind the leading trio, Leo Tripcony (KTM) was consistent with fourth place in both rounds, while Machlan Slade (KTM) improved from seventh on Saturday to fifth on Sunday.
-Rhys Thompson (KTM), Thomas Hathway (KTM) and Braxton McCoombes (KTM) also featured inside the top ten across the weekend.
+Behind the leading trio, Leo Tripcony (KTM) was consistent with 4-4 results, while Machlan Slade (KTM) improved from seventh on Saturday to fifth on Sunday.
+Rhys Thompson (KTM), Thomas Hathway (KTM) and Braxton McCoombes (KTM) also featured inside the top 10 across the weekend.

 J3

-The top three remained unchanged across the weekend, showing clear consistency at the front of the class.
-Cooper Clarke (Husqvarna) also backed up strongly with fourth on both days, while Jayden Minerds (Yamaha), Benji Brown (KTM), Tyler Eagle (Yamaha), Kye Kinsela (Yamaha) and Thomas Irwin (Honda) all featured inside the top ten.
+Cooper Clarke (Husqvarna) also performed strongly with 4-4 results, while Jayden Minerds (Yamaha), Benji Brown (KTM), Tyler Eagle (Yamaha), Kye Kinsela (Yamaha) and Thomas Irwin (Honda) all featured inside the top 10.

 J4